fjarri/Jute.jl/docs/src/manual.md

 `Jute`'s [`runtest()`](@ref Jute.runtests) picks up the options from the command line by default.
 Alternatively, they can be set with the `options` keyword argument of [`runtests()`](@ref Jute.runtests).
+Note that command-line arguments override the ones passed via `options`.

 ```@docs
 Jute.build_parser